Ron Ross and Roger Petrik started RHD in 1990. As President of RHD, Ron provides leadership for the staff and their facilities.

 Graphic Designer & Marketing Assistant

-Ashly joined Rural Health Development in July of 2011 as the Graphic Designer & Marketing Assistant.
-Ashly attended Southeast Community College in Lincoln, NE, where she earned an A.A.S. in Visual Publications in 2008, and a Bachelors Degree in Information Systems Management from Doane in 2012.
+Tory joined Rural Health Development in October of 2013 as the Graphic Designer & Marketing Assistant.
+Tory attended Southeast Community College in Lincoln, NE.

 Janet Lytton, R.H.I.T., N.H.A.